solving321/solving321/README.md

-- 👋 Hi, I’m Priyansh Singh
+- 👋 Hi, I’m Priyansh
 - 👀 I’m interested in software development, cloud computing, and open-source contributions.
 - 🌱 I’m currently learning system design and exploring new web development frameworks.
 - 💞️ I’m looking to collaborate on open-source projects and innovative software solutions.